tjoye20/DateSpec/README.md

 # DateSpec

-Test-driven dating app help you find your full-stack partner.
+Test-driven dating app to help you find your full-stack partner.

 NOTE: THIS APP IS STILL IN DEVELOPMENT.
 Using TDD to develop the app.